A cloud platform is a software infrastructure that allows users to create their application through cloud-based services.

 Can it survive in the presence of AWS and Microsoft Azure?

-Anthos is so far the unique and killer product which has multi-cloud capabilities and which would enable it to give a tough fight in the near future also.
+Anthos is so far the unique and killer product that has multi-cloud capabilities and which would enable it to give a tough fight in the near future also.

 How is Google Anthos different from Microsoft Azure?